Zion, SC Demographics

 A map of Zion's Population by Race

-Of the 475 places in South Carolina, Zion is the 430th most populous.
+Zion is ranked the 456th most populous place in South Carolina, out of 475 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Zion was ranked the 430th most populous place in the 2020 Census.

 Zion's White Population